 The not cool part about this is that you probably fucked up.
 Bad behavior on the part of employees often is how a manager finds out that they have screwed up.
 Which sucks.
 They are being a jerk and you have to become all self reflective?
 Yes.
 1000 times yes.
 This is the really hard and completely critical part of the job no one likes and always seems to come up just before the quarterly bullshit report is due.
 Some might say all the time spent on tracking and planning is the reason a manger doesn’t know why there’s problems on the team, but that’s another article.

-Another sneaky cause of ‘acting out’ is it unintentional high pressure.
+A common cause of ‘acting out’ is, perhaps unintentional, high pressure.
 Do you find yourself saying “We have to get project X done by June/Friday/whatever.”
 You may not intend that as a threat but it will absolutely be heard as one.
 Imagine if you were constantly blowing deadlines your manager set for you: You’d feel pretty bad about yourself even if no punishment comes.
 The anticipation of punishment is often nearly as morale draining as actual punishment.
 If a deadline is more of “desire” than a command than saying “I’d be great if we could get project X done before the end of the iteration, is that going to be possible?” is about a million times better.
 A lot of managers assume that if they aren’t always applying pressure their employees will slack off.
-The really bad news is that if you’ve hired smart, non-jerks, who get things done because they almost assuredly have high standards for themselves.
+Regretfully, if you have hired smart folk who get things done then they almost assuredly have high standards for themselves.
 They want to get things done and all the manager needs to do is support them and get out of the way.
-A person like that will be eaten up inside by constant implications that they are working too slow (missing implied or inferred deadlines) especially if they know these deadlines are unfair or arbitrary or both.
+A diligent employee will be eaten up inside by the constant implications that they are working too slow (missing implied or inferred deadlines) especially if they know these deadlines are unfair or arbitrary or both.

-Side note: Push back hard on arbitrary deadlines from above.
-Making a team stressed and maybe even do extra hours of work for something that will sit on a shelf when done.
-Well it seems obvious to say this but I’ve known managers who are quite hesitant to push back on directives from on high.
-There will be enough “Oh no, sales made a promise that we didn’t know about and now have to keep because this client is influential in the industry” type projects that stress the team; No need to add more.
+Push back hard on arbitrary deadlines from above.
+Making a team fear for their jobs, feel like they should be working when living, all for something that will sit on a shelf produces an accelerating devastation of morale.
+I know it seems obvious to say the previous statement but I’ve known managers who are stunningly hesitant to push back on directives from on high.
+There will be plenty of “Someone made an unrevealed/implied promise and now the team has to drop everything because this client is ‘influential in the industry’” type projects that stress the team; There is no need to add more.

 Sometimes the team atmosphere has become toxic to thinking straight.
 I’ve been on teams where we made multiple huge context switches daily and it was brutal.
 A day might start working on a DevOps project to improve our servers, then switch to bug that involves figuring out a Java stack trace in another application, then a pivot to answer some questions/spike out some code for a project written in a functional language with a nosql db, and perhaps a quick trip into the main OO app using a relational db.
 I found myself not only making mistakes that I haven’t made in decades but, even worse, my pair wasn’t catching all of them.
 Developers who take pride in their work HATE producing bugs.
 But I did and I felt terrible about it.